mraygalaxy/luvi/README.md

 The audio is just copied, right now.
 It is not transcoded.

-The resulting video is written to an MPEG Transport Stream container.
+The resulting video is written to a Matroska container, but that can easily be changed inside the source code.
+(Clearly additional command line parameters are necessary).

 BUGS:
 ======================================